Impetus/couverture/README.md

 3.If we are getting such type of error when we run mvn sonar: sonar command. then we need to install collabnet subversion software.
 There is link we can download this software https://www.collab.net/downloads and set the path variable C:\Program Files\CollabNet\Subversion Client

-4. See Coverage Result on console.
+4.See Coverage Result on console.